 speaker

 President and CEO

-So let me kick it off and then I'll hand it to Rich.
-So, you know, what you're referring to in January was what's called a preliminary memorandum of terms.
+So let me kick it off, and then I'll hand it to Rich.
+So, you know, what you're referring to in January was called a preliminary memorandum of terms.
 So it's really an LOI, so to speak.
 It needed work to be done.
-They needed to do due diligence.
-And then there was an agreement.
+They needed to do diligence, and then there was an agreement.
 We have worked through a fair amount.
-And, you know, the Commerce Department, this is new for the CHIPS office in terms of what needed to happen.
-So there was a lot of learning for us and for them in terms of where it's at.
-We've run into, you know, things that were not necessarily the right answer for Microchip that we have to educate them on.
-But, you know, we have worked through a lot of that at this point in time.
-And maybe I'll let Rich speak to it because he's been spearheading that for Microchip in terms of where we are and kind of why we feel at this point that there is a reasonable chance that we might get the final agreement done this year.
+And, you know, the Commerce Department, this is new for the CHIPS office in terms of what needed to happen, so there was a lot of learning for us and for them in terms of where it's at.
+We've run into things that were not necessarily the right answer for Microchip that we have to educate them on.
+But we have worked through a lot of that at this point in time, and maybe I'll let Rich speak to it because he's been spearheading that for Microchip in terms of where we are and kind of why we feel at this point that there is a reasonable chance that we might get the final agreement done this year.

 speaker

 You know what, this is probably the first true public-private partnership with government in terms of investment in the U.S. And as Ganesh said, there was quite a bit of learning on both sides in terms of what it took to invest and grow this industry.
-This semiconductor device is probably the most complex industrial product that we make with some of the longest cycle times and the most capital-intensive industry that there is out there today.
+This semiconductor device is probably the most complex industrial product that we make with some of the longest cycle times and the most capital-intensive industry. that there is out there today.
 And so there was a great deal of education back and forth.
-In most cases, you know, federal government is dealing with much simpler products that they had to deal with and not something as complex or high-tech as making a semiconductor chip.
+In most cases, you know, federal government is dealing with much simpler products that they had to deal with and not something as complex or high tech as making a semiconductor chip.
 And not familiar with just how intertwined the world's supply chain and support chain is to make a semiconductor chip.
 It's not contained in one geography or one area.
-You know, to make a chip or install equipment in a factory, we need support from all over the world to make that happen.
-And so as Ganesh said, it took a while to get through and educate each other on what was needed.
-There was quite a bit of constituents within Washington that weighed in on the CHIPS Act.
-And we had to go through and work with those various constituents to make sure that we met their needs as well as the business needs, as well as the structural needs of the CHIPS Act in terms of what it was intended for.
+To make a chip or install equipment in a factory, we need support from all over the world to make that happen.
+And so, as Ganesh said, it took a while to get through and educate each other on what was needed.
+There was quite a bit of constituents within Washington that weighed in on the CHIPS Act and we had to go through and work with those various constituents to make sure that we met their needs as well as the business needs as well as the structural needs of the CHIPS Act in terms of what it was intended for.

 speaker

 So did you, you do have some equipment that you haven't deployed yet.
-At any time, did you feel that you were just trying to get one step ahead in terms of buying equipment to meet the obligations that you would have if you got that 162 million with the breakdown through Colorado Springs and Oregon.
-It does require a little bit of lead time to be able to deliver on whatever you were promising, wherever the Commerce Department thinks that they're getting.
-So do you feel like you tried to order equipment a little earlier because you think you felt that you were going to get this money?
+At any time, did you feel that you were just trying to get one step ahead in terms of buying equipment to meet the obligations that you would have if you got that $162 million with the breakdown for Colorado Springs and Oregon?
+It does require a little bit of lead time you know, to be able to deliver whatever you were promising or whatever the Commerce Department thinks that they're getting.
+So do you feel like you tried to order equipment a little earlier because you think you felt like you were going to get this money?

+speaker